 - an annual occupational health and safety (OH&S) inspection of all work areas

-- regular publication of OH&S information in the department's bulletin, which is distributed to all staff
+- regular publication of OH&S information in the department's Information Bulletin, which is distributed to all staff

-- prompt action by staff to report early signs of injury
+- prompt action when staff report early signs of injury

-- provision of an in-house training course on manual handling.
+- an in-house training course on manual handling

 Employee Collective Agreement 2006–2010

-The department's ECA commenced in July 2006 and will operate until July 2010.
-The agreement delivered a 4 per cent salary increase to staff in May 2008: 2 per cent based on 'effective or better' individual performance over the May 2007 to April 2008 assessment period, and 2 per cent based on productivity improvements arising from implementation of the objectives of the collective agreement.
+The department's ECA commenced in July 2006 and will operate until it is replaced by a new agreement.
+The agreement delivered a 4 per cent salary increase to staff in May 2009: 2 per cent based on ‘effective or better' individual performance during the May 2008 to April 2009 assessment period, and 2 per cent based on productivity improvements.

 Senior Executive Service remuneration

-The department's Senior Executive Service (SES) staff remain covered by individual Australian Workplace Agreements (AWAs).
-In accordance with their AWAs, and consistent with the provisions of the department's collective agreement, SES staff received a 4 per cent pay increase in May 2008 in recognition of individual and departmental performance outcomes.
-The salary ranges for SES staff are shown in Appendix 3.
+The majority of the department's Senior Executive Service (SES) staff remain covered by individual Australian Workplace Agreements.
+One SES staff member is covered by a determination made under subsection 24(1) of the Parliamentary Service Act.
+In accordance with their terms and conditions, and consistent with the provisions of the department's employee collective agreement, SES staff received a 4 per cent pay increase in May 2009 in recognition of individual and departmental performance outcomes.
+The salary ranges for SES staff are shown in Appendix 2.

-The department's workplace agreements do not provide for individual or team-based performance pay.
+The department's ECA and workplace agreements do not provide for individual or team-based performance pay.

-Senior departmental officers also delivered a series of seminars for staff at Australian Public Service Level 6 and above and for WISE participants, to broaden their knowledge of the Senate and its committee system.
+Senior departmental officers also delivered a series of seminars to relevant staff to broaden their knowledge of the Senate and the committee system.
+This year, the series included two sessions presented by the Australian Government Solicitor, which addressed human resource and staffing matters.

-During the year, the department's Studybank scheme granted financial assistance or paid leave, or both, to 15 employees, to help them complete tertiary studies relevant to the department's objectives.
+During 2008–09, 18 employees received financial assistance, paid leave, or both, under the department's Studybank scheme, to help them complete tertiary studies relevant to the department's objectives.